z4kn4fein/stashbox/docs/usage/lifetimes.md

 <!-- div:left-panel -->
 When you are not specifying a lifetime during registration, Stashbox will use the default lifetime.
 By default, it's set to **Transient**, but you can override it with the `.WithDefaultLifetime()` [container configuration option](configuration/container-configuration?id=default-lifetime).

-You can choose either from the pre-defined lifetimes in the `Lifetimes` static class or use a [custom one](#custom-lifetime).
+You can choose either from the pre-defined lifetimes defined in the `Lifetimes` static class or use a [custom one](#custom-lifetime).
 <!-- div:right-panel -->

 <!-- tabs:start -->